Chinchon is a card game played with the Spanish deck (also known as Txintxon or Conga) belonging to the same family as Gin Rummy.

 Note: The deck does not include eights or nines.
 The straights are formed … 6 7 10 11 …

 With these rules, the player who starts playing in the first round (the “hand” player) is decided by drawing lots.
 In the next round the player on his/her right starts.

 - Draw a card from the deck.

-- Or draw the last thrown away card that is facing up on the table.
+- Or draw the last discarded card face up on the table.